 The total commissions paid by the Funds to brokers in connection with portfolio transactions are reported in footnote Brokerage Commissions and Fees on the Statements of Comprehensive Income of each Fund where applicable.
 In allocating brokerage business to a dealer, consideration may be given by the portfolio advisor or the portfolio sub-advisors of the Funds to the provision of goods and services by the dealer or a third party, other than order execution (referred to in the industry as "soft dollar" arrangements).
-These goods and services are paid for with a portion of brokerage commissions and assist the portfolio advisor and the portfolio sub-advisors with their investment decision-making services to the Funds to brokers are reported in footnote Brokerage Commissions and Fees on the Statements of Comprehensive Income of each Fund.
+These goods and services are paid for with a portion of brokerage commissions and assist the portfolio advisor and the portfolio sub-advisors with their investment decision-making services to the Funds or the funds or relate directly to executing portfolio transactions on behalf of the Funds.
+The total soft dollar payments paid by the Funds to brokers are reported in footnote Brokerage Commission and Fees on the Statements of Comprehensive Income of each Fund.
 In addition, the Manager may enter into commission recapture arrangements with certain dealers with respect to the Fund.
 Any commission recaptured will be paid to the applicable Fund.